HandOfGod94/kafkatail/README.md

 # tail a topic with protobuf encoded messages from a kafka cluster
 # message_type = type of `message` to use for decoding.
 This must be defined in `.proto` file.
-kafkatail -b localhost:9093 --proto_file=foo.proto --include_paths=/usr/dir1,/usr/dir2 --message_type=Bar foo-topic
+kafkatail --wire_format=proto -b localhost:9093 --proto_file=foo.proto --include_paths=/usr/dir1,/usr/dir2 --message_type=Bar foo-topic

 # tail from specific offset
 # Note. if you don't provide partition args, it defaults to Partition 0